jpennors/tips_my_web/readme.md

 The database is empty for now, so you'll have to add some data through the admin interface to use the app.
 Later we'll add some basic random set of resources/tags that will be added automatically at the beginning.

+⚠️ You'll need to manually fill the `prices` and `types` tables through **phpMyAdmin**, with at least one value for each, or else you won't be able to add resources in the admin app.
+For example, add a `Website` type and a `Freemium` pricing, and set the id and dates to whatever you want.
+We'll add a form in the admin app to add pricing and types options soon.

 ## Launch the app

 ### Build the frontend